 New Zealand is one of those spots that seems like it’s always on peoples’ “still have on the places to go” list.
 This is largely because it can often feel like a distant destination that at the “edge of the world”.
 But with a mountain range that is as inspiring as the Canadian Rockies, summer water temperatures that make the Bay of Islands feel like the Caribbean, hikes that rank top 10 in the world on several travel sites, and most importantly friendly, welcoming people – once you get here, it’s pretty hard to leave.

 Renting a Car in New Zealand

 A popular way to get around New Zealand is by renting a car.
 A word of caution though – New Zealand is geologically very young.
 This means that everything is a winding road, a sharp turn, and a steep fall to the bottom.
 It’s also important to remember that we drive on the left.
 Drive carefully when you’re here!
-You can search and compare for the best deal on car rentals here.
+You can search and compare car rentals prices here.

 Where to Stay in New Zealand

 If you are looking for places to stay in New Zealand, you should have a think about what activities you want to do as well as where you will be flying in and out of.
 This will influence the cities and towns you end up staying in.

 It’s probably a good time to mention – if you didn’t already know – that New Zealand is divided into two islands: the North and South Island.
 Generally, the North Island is known for more people but beautiful beaches and warmer climate.
 The South Island is known for the Southern Alps with the best skiing and lots of national parks/scenic hiking trails.
 The whole country is a decent wine region so you’ll have to decide what interests you!